Curt Lowens: Acting career

-In 1947, Curt, his father, and step-mother emigrated to the United States.
-Under the name Curt Lowens, he trained to become an actor, studying at the Herbert Berghof Studio in New York.
-He appeared in over 100 films and TV shows since 1960.
-Lowens died on 8 May 2017 at the age of 91 in Beverly Hills.
+In 1947, Curt, his father, and step-mother emigrated to the United States, and he became a naturalized American citizen.
+He trained to become an actor, studying at the HB Studio in New York City.
+He made his Broadway debut in 1951, playing a prison camp guard in Stalag 17.
+He subsequently appeared in productions of The First Gentleman and The Sound of Music, among others.